FudaWiki/fudawiki-files/hanafuda/hwatu.md

 Both Nihon Karuta and Oishi Tengudo claim to have invented the use of circled '光' to mark bright cards.

+## Red Paulownia Chaff
+Typically in Hwatu, the colored Paulownia Chaff is red.

+In Japanese hanafuda, the typical color is yellow, but there do exist decks that have a red Paulownia Chaff.
+The Nihon Karuta deck in particular has a pink Paulownia Chaff.

-## Changes from Japanese Hanafuda
+## Design Changes from Japanese Hanafuda
 While attempts to popularize a radical change in design of Hwatu during the 1950's were unsuccessful, some changes actually made its way to the design of Hwatu as it is known today.

 ### Korean writings on the Ribbons
-All poetry ribbons and blue ribbons of a Hwatu deck have writing on them, which indicate their color.
+All poetry ribbons and blue ribbons of a Hwatu deck have writing on them, which indicate their color (and the name of the Yaku that they form).
 Other red ribbons have no writing on them.

-The poetry ribbons have "Hongdan" [홍단, 'red ribbons'] written
+The **poetry ribbons** have **"Hongdan"** [홍단, 'red ribbons'] written on them.
+The **blue ribbons** have **"Cheongdan"** [청단, 'blue ribbons'] written on them.

 This differs from Japanese hanafuda decks, which have the writing "aka-yoroshi" on the Pine and Plum Blossom Ribbons, and "Miyoshino" on the Cherry Blossom Ribbon, both written in Japanese hiragana.
 Japanese hanafuda do not have any writing on the blue ribbons.

+### Color of Blue Ribbons
+The **blue ribbons** of a Hwatu deck are **actually colored blue**, unlike those of Japanese hanafuda, which are typically either purple or black in color.

+### The Rainman
+The image of Ono no Michikaze on the Rainman card had its headdress replaced, to erase any association with the Japanese scholar.

 # Deck Composition
 Just like Japanese hanafuda, Hwatu consists of 48 cards, which consist of 12 suits of 4 cards each.